Overview

 Custom Tasks

-User-created or copied tasks stored in your workspace:- Created through
+User-created or copied tasks stored in your workspace:

 - Fully customizable Python-based processing pipelines